Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 - Frame pacing
 - Hardware limitations

-Smörgåsbord gives you modular control — use it wisely.
+For 7DtD, Smörgåsbord gives you modular control of your mods — use it wisely.

 Adjust settings intentionally.

 Don’t blindly copy someone else’s configuration.